silx-kit/silx/CONTRIBUTING.rst

   - A topic: If changes do not affect a particular subpackage or module, provide the topic of the change.
     This can be for example: ``Build``, ``Documentation``, ``CI``,... or the name of a silx application (e.g., ``silx view``).

-- **Action**: How the changes affects the project from a silx user point of view.
+- **Action**: How the changes affect the project from a silx user point of view.
   Prefer using one of the following actions:

   - **Added**: For new feature or new APIs